 Thankfully, we don’t seem to use facial camouflage on a regular basis anymore.

-I’ve been shaving with a razor and shaving cream for the past couple of weeks to help get my face ready for shaving at Ranger School.
+I’ve been shaving with a razor and shaving cream for the past couple of weeks to help get my face used to infantry life again.
 I normally use an electric razor for convenience.
-As my face has gotten used to the razor again, it reminded me of how much I can enjoy a good shave the old fashioned way.
+As my face has gotten used to the razor again, it reminded me of how much I can enjoy a good shave the old-fashioned way.